Baked Spaghetti (Squash) Casserole

 - 1/4 cup chopped fresh basil

-Add ground beef and diced onion to large saute pan.
+- Add ground beef and diced onion to large sauté pan.
 Cook over medium to medium high heat until beef is browned.
-Once browned turn off heat.
+Add minced garlic and stir until golden, about one minute.
+Turn off heat.
 Add remaining meat sauce ingredients.
 Stir until well combined.